 In short, oily skin is caused when skin produces excessive amounts of sebum, the oil naturally produced by the body.
-This oil, which is secreted by the sebaceous glands, can cause clogged pores, build up on the skin, and even discomfort.
-This can make skin tone look uneven and, well, unclean.
+This oil, which is secreted by the sebaceous glands, can cause clogged pores, build up on the skin, and even cause discomfort.
+This can make skin tone look uneven and congested.

 What Causes Oily Skin?

 As we discussed above, oily skin occurs when the skin produces an excess of sebum– but what causes the skin to do that?

 Here are a few factors that cause oily skin:

 - Genetics.
 No matter what kind of skin you have, your genetics all but undoubtedly have something to do with it.

 - Hormones.
 If you’re like most, your skin was probably at its oiliest when you were an adolescent, when your hormones first started going a little wild.
 A group of hormones called androgens are what cause oil production in the skin.
 When imbalanced, they can cause excessive sebum to be produced.